Skip to content

 Breed binding

-Then bind the query URL to
+1. Then bind the query URL to the following JavaScript expression:

-url binding
+URL binding

-11. In the canvas select the Image component and bind src prop to imageQuery.data.message.
-Try selecting different rows in the datagrid to see the image update to a random image of the selected breed.
+1. Try selecting different rows in the data grid to see the image update to a random image of the selected breed.